 Aside from the unprecedented gameplay mechanics, TERA is also known for its bright graphics.
 The colors are vibrant and perfectly balanced, and the graphics get smoother with every update.

 TERA has revolutionized real-time combat gaming.
-It completely rejects concepts like auto-casting and macro gaming, which brings combat to a more granular level, where you’re constantly dodging skills and landing attacks.
+It rejects concepts like auto-casting and macro gaming, which brings combat to a more granular level, where you’re constantly dodging skills and landing attacks.

-That makes combat more immersive and true-to-life, allowing you to get lost entirely in the fantasy world of TERA.
+That makes combat more immersive and true to life, allowing you to get lost entirely in the fantasy world of TERA.

-Being an MMORPG means it also brings the multiplayer and PvP aspect to the gaming zone.
+Being an MMORPG also brings the multiplayer and PvP aspect to the gaming zone.
 The player has to choose between 7 races and over 12 classes of characters, and each one has its benefits and drawbacks on the battlefield.

 Why Play This:

 TERA is a game similar to WoW but touches upon a more immersive (and admittedly difficult) combat style.
 For this reason, it has gained notoriety in recent years.